 So we’re now all living in, what’s being called the `post-truth’ era.
-The era where a guy like Donald Trump is going to be the PRESIDENT of the United States.
+The era where a guy like Donald Trump is the actual PRESIDENT of the actual United States.

-Truth don’t matter.
-Science don’t matter, and climate change is a left-wing hoax, etc.
+So (apparently): The Truth don’t matter.
+Science don’t matter, and “climate-change is a left-wing hoax”, and psychopathic lies and nonsense is all good, etc.

 The age of lies!
 The age of misbeliefs.
 The age of stupid.

 It gave us `PRESIDENT Donald Trump’.
 (That title – with that name near it – still sounds utterly ridiculous.)